 Pears are sweet and loaded with fiber which prevents constipation in babies.
 Pear puree is an ideal first food for babies next to apples as they are less allergenic.
 Choose ripe pear for making this pear puree.

 Banana is another excellent food for babies as they are loaded with potassium and sweet.
 It is so creamy, and it is light on the baby’s little tummy.

 5. Muskmelon Puree/Cantaloupe puree (6 Months+) :

-Muskmelons are juicy and soft, hence its an ideal fruit for babies.
+Muskmelons are juicy and soft, hence it is an ideal fruit for babies.
 This muskmelon puree is loaded with antioxidants and fiber which helps to prevent digestion issues and constipation in babies.

 6. Papaya Puree (6 Months+) :

 Papaya is a juicy and nutritious food for babies.
 This papaya puree tastes good even plain, but if your baby prefers to combine them with apples or banana after introducing each fruit separately.

 7. Prunes Puree (6 Months+) :

 Prunes are filled with fiber and fight against constipation.
 This prunes puree can be served plain or add it to baby cereals or baby porridge.